sandialabs/slycat/web-client/README.md

 pip install slycat-web-client --proxy your_proxy:your_port --trusted-host pypi.org
 ```

-**Note that for the Slycat web client to work, you must have a Slycat server running.
-See https://slycat.readthedocs.io/en/latest/ for details on setting up a server.**
+Note: that for the Slycat web client to work, you must have a Slycat server running.
+See https://slycat.readthedocs.io/en/latest/ for details on setting up a server.

 ## Basic Use